ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.1-Windows-Server-Administration-Foundations/README.md

 | IPv4 Address | 10.0.2.15 |
 | Network Mode | VirtualBox NAT |

 ---

 # Implementation

-## 1. Windows Server Deployment
+## Windows Server Deployment

 Windows Server 2025 Standard Evaluation was deployed within Oracle VirtualBox.

-The installation was configured with:
+The environment was configured with:

 - Desktop Experience
-- Local Administrator account
+- Local Administrator access
 - Network connectivity
-- PowerShell availability
+- PowerShell administration capability

-The server was prepared as a reusable Microsoft infrastructure laboratory environment.
+The completed installation provides the foundation for future Microsoft infrastructure laboratories.

 ---

 # Validation

-Validation was performed using PowerShell commands to confirm the server state.
+Validation was performed using PowerShell commands to confirm the operational state of the server.

+The purpose of validation was to establish a reliable baseline before introducing additional infrastructure services.

 ---

-## 1. Hostname Validation
+# Server Identity Validation

 Command: